nicolus/orchard/README.md

 ## What is this ?

-Orchard is a provisioning script that makes it really fast and easy to install a full LAMP stack on windows 10 with Ubuntu 20.04 on WSL2.
+Orchard is a provisioning script that makes it really fast and easy to install a full LAMP stack on windows 10/11 with Ubuntu 22.04 on WSL2.
 It will install and configure the following :

 * Apache 2
-* PHP 7.0, 7.1, 7.2, 7.3, 7.4, 8.0 and 8.1
+* PHP 8.0, 8.1, 8.2 and 8.3
 * MySQL 8.0
 * Redis
 * Memcache
 * ngrok
-* Mailhog
+* Mailpit
 * SSL certificates
+* Shared SSH keys between windows and WSL

 It borrows a lot from laravel/settler and laravel/homestead.